Chisanan232/Dockerize-SBT-Project/README.md

     docker --help

     ......
-    run         Run a command in a new container <br>
+    run         Run a command in a new container ......
-    ......

 It never execute the image before, in other words, it also doesn't have the container absolutely. <br>